croz-ltd/nrich/nrich-logging/README.md

 ## Setting up Spring beans

-Setup is simple, one only has to define a single bean and then when common logging functionality (format, level resolving etc.) is required inject that bean.
+Setup is simple, one has to define logging service bean and inject it when common logging functionality (format, level resolving etc.) is required.

 ```java